TOC-Lab-POSTECH/Test/README.md

 > And, NEVER change anything about the settings of projects or solutions.
 > Furthermore, please do NOT change the existing files including `Test Console.cpp` in `Test Console` project.
 The source file is a public testing file for testing settings.
 > If you want your own test file, add a source file to the `Test Console` project.
 > If you want to add codes to the library, you can add header and source files to the `TOC_Star_Project` project.
-You can test your own source file.
+You can test your own source file only in the way.

 > [!WARNING]
 > We use [CGAL](https://www.cgal.org/index.html) including [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_75_0/libs/graph/doc/index.html) for implementation of graph algorithms and computational geometric algorithms.